EntrustCorporation/cps/entrust.md

 This CPS describes the practices and procedures of (i) the CAs, and (ii) RAs operating under the CAs.
 This CPS also describes the terms and conditions under which Entrust makes CA and RA services available in respect to Certificates.
 This CPS is applicable to all persons, entities, and organizations, including all Applicants, Subscribers, Relying Parties, Resellers, Co-marketers and any other persons, entities, or organizations that have a relationship with (i) Entrust in respect to Certificates and/or any services provided by Entrust in respect to Certificates, or (ii) any RAs operating under a CAs, or any Resellers or Co-marketers providing any services in respect to Certificates.
 This CPS is incorporated by reference into all Certificates issued by Entrust CAs.
 This CPS provides Applicants, Subscribers, Relying Parties, Resellers, Co-marketers and other persons, entities, and organizations with a statement of the practices and policies of the CAs and also of the RAs operating under the CAs.
 This CPS also provides a statement of the rights and obligations of Entrust, any third parties that are operating RAs under the CAs, Applicants, Subscribers, Relying Parties, Resellers, Co-marketers and any other persons, entities, or organizations that may use or rely on Certificates or have a relationship with a CA or a RA operating under a CA in respect to Certificates and/or any services in respect to Certificates.

-In respect to SSL Certificates, Entrust conforms to the current version of the CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates published at <https://www.cabforum.org>.
-The Baseline Requirements describe certain minimum requirements that a CA must meet in order to issue SSL Certificates.
-In the event of any inconsistency between this CPS and the Baseline Requirements, the Baseline Requirements take precedence over this CPS with respect to SSL Certificates.
+In respect to OV TLS Certificates, Entrust conforms to the current version of the CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates published at <https://www.cabforum.org>.
+The Baseline Requirements describe certain minimum requirements that a CA must meet in order to issue OV TLS Certificates.
+In the event of any inconsistency between this CPS and the Baseline Requirements, the Baseline Requirements take precedence over this CPS with respect to OV TLS Certificates.

-In respect to EV SSL Certificates, Entrust conforms to the current version of the Guidelines for the Issuance and Management of Extended Validation Certificates published at <https://www.cabforum.org>.
-The EV SSL Guidelines describe certain minimum requirements that a CA must meet in order to issue EV SSL Certificates.
-In the event of any inconsistency between this CPS and the EV SSL Guidelines, the EV SSL Guidelines take precedence over this CPS with respect to EV SSL Certificates.
+In respect to EV TLS Certificates, Entrust conforms to the current version of the Guidelines for the Issuance and Management of Extended Validation Certificates published at <https://www.cabforum.org>.
+The EV SSL Guidelines describe certain minimum requirements that a CA must meet in order to issue EV TLS Certificates.
+In the event of any inconsistency between this CPS and the EV SSL Guidelines, the EV SSL Guidelines take precedence over this CPS with respect to EV TLS Certificates.

 In respect to Code Signing Certificates, Entrust conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates published at <https://www.cabforum.org>.
 The Baseline Requirements for Code Signing describe the minimum requirements for Code Signing Certificates.
 If there is any inconsistency between this document and the Baseline Requirements for Code Signing, the Baseline Requirements for Code Signing take precedence over this document with respect to Code Signing Certificates.